microbiome/OMA/README.md

 directory inside the container, but any changes you make to the files, will be _discarded_ when you stop the container.

-5. Access RStudio.
+6. Access RStudio.
 When the image is running, the RStudio server is available on the `localhost:8787` address via any browser.

-6. After accessing RStudio, the username is either `rstudio` or `root`, and the password is `1234` (specified in with the `-e PASSWORD=1234` option in the command above)
+7. After accessing RStudio, the username is either `rstudio` or `root`, and the password is `1234` (specified in with the `-e PASSWORD=1234` option in the command above).

-7. Now, you have two options:
+8. Now, you have two options:

 - If you specified the `--volume ./:/project` option in the book's repository, you have the access to the bleeding-edge repo.
 Access it with `setwd("/project")`